vasimv/OMower/README.md

 ROS support

-At this moment, ROS support is limited and includes sending some of sensors data to ROS (with *MultiArray messages but i planning to convert them to standartized message types) and routing debug and user interface to ROS topics.
+At this moment, ROS support is limited and includes sending some of sensors data to ROS (with *MultiArray messages but i planning to convert them to standartized message types), /cmd_vel support and routing debug and user interface to ROS topics.
 See OMower_Simple firmware example on how to enable ROS in your firmware.